2024 Diabetes is Primary Certificate Program

 Learning Objectives

-• Implement practical approaches to managing microvascular complications associated with diabetes, including neuropathy, retinopathy, and nephropathy
+• Recall evidence-based strategies to managing microvascular complications associated with diabetic nephropathy

-• Emphasize the role of lifestyle interventions in complication prevention and management
+• Recognize the role of diabetes management in microvascular complication prevention and management

 Transition of Care in Diabetes | 1.0 AAPA Category 1 CME credit